With surrender comes a sense of peace. With the surrender, one understands that a greater force than I have taken over my life.

 Man is not capable on his own to reach salvation.
 He, to a certain extent, makes an effort.
 And to the greater extent, he has to rely on grace.
 And once accepting the principle of grace and that grace pours down upon us, then we cannot, but help say, “Thy will be done.
 It is thy grace.
 I am nothing.
 Thou art everything.”

 You know, funny enough, this little planet of ours is not even a speck of dust in the whole universe.
 Just imagine the immensity of the universe.
 Our planet is not even a speck of dust.
 And within this planet live four thousand million people who are even lesser than that tiniest speck of dust.
 And yet we attach so much importance to us.

 What are we?
 A flash.
 Seventy years, perhaps, in this lifetime.
-If it is viewed from a different, higher angle it would just be that, a flash.
-And yet, there’s not a single person in this world, or very few perhaps, that realises this.
-Every man lives in this world as if he’s not going to die.
-Yet the only certain thing in life is death.
-That you can be sure of.
+If it is viewed from a different, higher angle, it would just be that, a flash.
+Yet, there is no single person in this world, or very few perhaps, that realises this.
+Every man lives in this world as if he is not going to die.
+Yet, the only certain thing in life is the death of that you can be sure.

 Because of this sense, this inner sense within us, that I am not going to die.
 He lives his life so that all qualities of greed and lust and negativities accumulate in him because he thinks he will not die.

 There is a basis for this assumption.
 Because within “Him” is “That” which is immortal.
 The immortality within man reflects itself through the mind, and the mind mistakes itself, because of the reflection, to be immortal.
 He has forgotten that I am not immortal, but my essence is immortal.
 Because of the reflection, he thinks that I am not going to die.
 He thinks that thought might not be a thought in the normal sense of thinking, but that thought is portrayed in his action.
 He does certain deeds, and he thinks that by building a mansion, he will use it forever.

 THE ESSENCE WITHIN IS IMMORTAL